 Marketing and advertising are dominating discussions on place branding.
-Though I was involved in putting together and running several campaigns for Ukraine on the CNN International, which use was justified at that point in time, I tend to downplay the importance of expensive TV advertising these days.
+Though I was involved in putting together and running several campaigns for Ukraine on CNN International, which use was justified at that point in time, I tend to downplay the importance of expensive TV advertising these days.

 Storytelling, third party endorsements and a tailored approach are crucial for nation branding.

-For instance, one should plan a different campaign and approach for different big markets such as Germany, US or China.
+For instance, one should plan a different campaign and approach for different big markets such as Germany, the US or China.
 Each market would require a more nuanced and thorough preparation, different tools and even messaging.

 How is your company СFC Big Ideas using strategic communication to help develop Ukraine’s nation brand?

 The most significant contribution to Ukraine’s nation brand we have made was when my company joined forces with two other public relations companies namely Be-It Agency and Plus One, and a team of independent communications experts and senior foreign policy analysts to establish Ukraine Crisis Media Center in the spring of 2014.

 Following Ukraine’s Revolution of Dignity and the unfolding Russian intervention in Ukraine, we set up a multilingual news agency, which catered directly to the global media outlets and worked on numerous projects which included international campaigns, foreign press tours, special projects on the sidelines of the G20 and UN General Assembly meetings, cultural diplomacy projects, events in the Parliaments of the European nations, targeted information campaigns for the internally displaced persons in Ukraine, etc.